Joseph Holt: Abraham Lincoln assassination

 Joseph Holt (center) along with John Bingham (left) and Henry Burnett (right) were the three prosecutors in charge of the Lincoln assassination trial.

 On April 14, 1865, Lincoln was assassinated by Confederate sympathizer John Wilkes Booth.
 Booth's accomplice, Lewis Powell seriously injured Secretary of State Seward, and Vice President Johnson was also targeted.
 Holt prepared an order for the signature of Johnson for the arrest of Confederate President Jefferson Davis and five other suspects.
 Booth was caught on April 26, 1865, but killed by Boston Corbett, a soldier who violated orders.

 As Judge Advocate General of the Army, Holt was the chief prosecutor in the trial of the accused conspirators before a military commission chaired by General David Hunter.
 Two assistant judge advocates, John Bingham and General Henry Lawrence Burnett assisted Holt.
 The defendants were George Atzerodt, David Herold, Lewis Powell, Samuel Arnold, Michael O'Laughlen, Edman Spangler, Samuel Mudd, and Mary Surratt.
 The trial began on May 10, 1865, and lasted two months.
 Holt and Bingham attempted to obscure the fact that there were two plots.
 The first plot was to kidnap Lincoln and exchange him for Confederate prisoners held by the Union.
 The second was to assassinate Lincoln, Johnson, and Seward and so throw the government into chaos.

 On June 29, 1865, the eight were found guilty of conspiracy to kill the President.
 Arnold, O'Laughlen, and Mudd were sentenced to life in prison, Spangler to six years in prison, and Atzerodt, Herold, Powell, and Surratt to be death.
-They were executed on July 7, 1865.
-Surratt became the first woman to be executed by the U.S. federal government.
+They were executed on July 7, 1865, making Surratt the first woman to be executed by the U.S. federal government.

-Holt's public image was besmirched by the trial and his prosecution of it, and many historians believe that the controversy surrounding it ended Holt's political career.
+Holt's public image was damaged by the trial and his prosecution of it, and many historians believe that the controversy surrounding it ended Holt's political career.
 In 1866, Holt issued a pamphlet, titled Vindication of Judge Advocate General Holt From the Foul Slanders of Traitors, Confessed Perjurers and Suborners, Acting in the Interest of Jefferson Davis, in which he attempted to defend himself against the various allegations and clear up some of the confusion stemming from the trial.